-- i.
-Develop a cost-effective and appropriate pedestrian and bicycle plan to meet the needs of urban and rural residents. - ii.
+i.
+Develop a cost-effective and appropriate pedestrian and bicycle plan to meet the needs of urban and rural residents.

+- ii.
 Ensure that the local plan is compatible with the long-term goal of the 2008 ATRC Regional Bicycle and Pedestrian Plan to create a regional network of sidewalks, bike lanes, and trails. - iii.
 Share information on bicycle and pedestrian facilities, and desired improvements, with the Maine Department of Transportation, L/A Trails, and the Bicycle Coalition of Maine.
 This will assure that planning and funding are done on a comprehensive basis.

-Require, where appropriate within designated residential and mixed use growth areas, that all local roads include atleast a 6-foot wide sidewalk.
+Require, where appropriate within designated residential and mixed use growth areas, that all local roads include at least a 6-foot wide sidewalk.

 i.
-Encourage, where right-of-way widths allow, the establishment of landscaped esplanades between travel lanes and the sidewalk.
+Encourage, where right-of-way widths allow, the establishment of landscaped esplanades between travel lanes and the sidewalk and commit to the planting of street trees to ensure equitable access to nature as reconstruction projects occur.